-Record of Concern Form
+Record l of C oncern Form

 Setting:

 Date:

 Staff member's name:

 Child's name:

 Concern

 What prompted this record?
 (Please include dates, times, incidents, behaviours, what the child said)

 Remember to record any questions that you asked (do not ask leading questions, if you need more fact or detail think of T.E.D "Tell me" "Explain to me" "Describe to me")

-Paraller and

 Background

 Additional relevant information that relates to the child or family

 Does the concern fall into one of the following categories (please circle)?

 Neglect

 Sexual Abuse

 Physical Abuse

 Emotional Abuse

 Child Sexual Exploitation

 Child Drug Exploitation

 Honour based violence

 FGM

 Forced marriage

 Online/sexting

 Peer on peer

 Radicalisation

 Domestic abuse

 PRINT (Member of staff)

+,

-PRINTchildren protection) (Designated member of staff for
+PRINT (Designated member of staff for children

+protection)

 SIGNED (Member of staff)

-SIGNEDchildren protection) (Designated member of staff for
+SIGNED (Designated member of staff for children

+protection)

 Has this information been discussed/ passed to any other agencies?
 (Please give details) If not, please record reasons why

 Actions by designated lead:

+Actions by designated lead:

 Outcome:

-Most recent review and/or amendment VPP, DIC, APP, BM November 2018 Seen by governors December 2017
+Most recent review and/or amendment VPP, DIC, APP, BM November 2018 Seen by governors December 2018